bronzehedwick/chrisdeluca/content/article/practical-internet-security.md

 What makes them different?

-Anything coming before the domain you expect, in this case, `google`, separated by dots, is a <dfn title='"...a subdomain is a domain that is a part of a main domain." - Wikipedia'>subdomain</dfn>, and is owned by the same company that owns the main part (e.g. `google`).
+Any words coming *before* the domain you expect, in this case, `google`, separated by dots, is a <dfn title='"...a subdomain is a domain that is a part of a main domain." - Wikipedia'>subdomain</dfn>, and is owned by the same company that owns the domain (e.g. `google`).
+The domain is the word that comes right before the <dfn title='"A top-level domain (TLD) is one of the domains at the highest level in the hierarchical Domain Name System of the Internet." - Wikipedia'>top-level domain</dfn>, e.g. `.com`, `.net`, or `.pizzarat`.
 Using this logic, we can highlight the main domain in each of our examples.

 Highlighted safe examples: